-Texas gunman: a militant atheist who beat wife and child
+Texas gunman: A militant atheist who beat wife and child

 As photos of America's latest mass killer - round-faced and unsmiling, with thinning dark hair and, in one shot, holding a small child - started circulating in the US media on Monday (Nov 6), more questions than answers remained as to why he attacked the First Baptist Church, killing an estimated four percent of the tiny community of Sutherland Springs, near San Antonio, in a matter of minutes.

-Kelley lived in New Braunfels, a small town around 55 kilometres from Sutherland Springs.
+Kelley lived in New Braunfels, a small town around 55km from Sutherland Springs.

 The only connection he had to the church appears to have been that his mother-in-law, who had received threatening text messages from Kelley, was a member of the congregation, although police said she was not in the building when he stormed it.